david-blanchard/les-prix-bas/README.md

 ✔️ product one is not robe
 ✔️ product one price is 38 euros

-PASS  Tests\Feature\ModelTest
+PASS  Tests\Feature\ProductModelTest
+✔️ product pantalon is created without image
+✔️ product pantalon without image is deleted
-✔️ registration is valid
+✔️ product pantalon is created with images
-✔️ registration is invalid
+✔️ product pantalon with images is deleted

 PASS  Tests\Feature\RouteTest
 ✔️ mode femme page